mkj3085003/DATA_Robot/chatbot_output_pairs.md

 order bot: It's my pleasure to serve you.
 What would you like to order?
-Here is our menu ['Cake', 'Walnut', 'Mangosteen', 'SourMilkDrink', 'Banana', 'Bernachon', 'Date', 'HamSausage', 'SesameSeedCake', 'Watermelon', 'NFCJuice', 'Dunian', 'StickyNotes', 'Garlic', 'TeaTray', 'Bread', 'SpringWater', 'Softdrink', 'Gum', 'Apple', 'CoconutMilk', 'YogurtDrink', 'Yogurt', 'MilkDrink', 'OrangeJuice', 'Coffee', 'ADMilk', 'CoconutWater', 'Orange', 'CandyCase', 'Chips', 'TennisBall', 'Milk'] user:I want a glass of milk and a juice for my daughter. chat bot: Certainly!
+Here is our menu ['Cake', 'Walnut', 'Mangosteen', 'SourMilkDrink', 'Banana', 'Bernachon', 'Date', 'HamSausage', 'SesameSeedCake', 'Watermelon', 'NFCJuice', 'Dunian', 'StickyNotes', 'Garlic', 'TeaTray', 'Bread', 'SpringWater', 'Softdrink', 'Gum', 'Apple', 'CoconutMilk', 'YogurtDrink', 'Yogurt', 'MilkDrink', 'OrangeJuice', 'Coffee', 'ADMilk', 'CoconutWater', 'Orange', 'CandyCase', 'Chips', 'TennisBall', 'Milk'] user:I want a glass of milk and a OrangeJuice for my daughter. chat bot: Certainly!
 I can help you with that.
 What type of juice would you like for your daughter?
 We have options such as orange, apple, grape, and pineapple. user:OrangeJuice. chat bot: Certainly!
 I will bring you a glass of milk and a glass of orange juice for your daughter.
 Is there anything else you would like to order?